-Guatemala comes from the indigenous term Cuauhtēmallān, the 'land of many trees'.
+The photographs for Faceless in Guatemala were taken in August 2017, while I was walking the streets of the capital.
+The word "Guatemala" comes from the indigenous term Cuauhtēmallān, the land of many trees.
 A local legend states, when Tecún Umán, the last prince of the Mayans, was born there was a quetzal in a tree, watching.
-The bird always looked over the young prince, until his death under the sword of Dom Pedro de Alvarado, a Spanish conquistador.
-Struck with grief, the bird soaked his breast feathers in the wound of the slain prince and died.
-Since that fateful day for the last Mayan prince, all male quetzals have a scarlet mark on their breast feathers and have been a symbol of freedom and liberty for the citizens of Guatemala.
+The bird guarded the young prince, until his death under the sword of Dom Pedro de Alvarado, a Spanish conquistador.
+Struck with grief the bird soaked his breast feathers in the wound of the slain prince.
+Since then all male quetzals have a scarlet mark on their breast feathers, symbol of freedom and liberty for the citizens of Guatemala.

-Fears of violence and the lawlessness carried out by various gangs and criminals dictate the ambiance of the city.
-It seems as if the legend repeats itself in modern history and Guatemalans live with grief imposed by continuous violence and criminality while the grieving quetzal lives among Guatemala´s residents.
+It seems as if the legend repeats itself in modern history and Guatemalans live with grief imposed by continuous violence and criminality, while the grieving quetzal lives among them.

 © 2018 by Chasper Senn